-Sculling, endurance, currents, waves, tide, wind, and teamwork – that’s coastal rowing!
+Sculling, endurance, sprinting, currents, waves, tide, wind, and teamwork – that’s coastal rowing!

 Coastal rowing is a growing sport in the USA, and very popular in Europe and Asia, where seafaring work heritages evolved into a competitive, adventurous sport.
 The “mountain biking” of rowing, coastal rowing requires a dash of seamanship in addition to rowing skills and fitness.
 Coastal rowers navigate tides and currents, read the water, and surf the waves.
 It can be a relaxing exploration of waterways or intense international racing.